 There are some exciting Shopify marketing automation tools by Perzonalization which Shopify merchants can use to reduce their cart abandonment.
 Perzonalization’s Shopify abandoned cart app allows you to send product recommendation emails, automated reminder emails, passive customer reminders and collection reminders, all of which go a long way in reducing cart abandonment.
 The set up is quick and easy and boosts your sales by 15%.
 The app can keep you an extra edge, making them more relevant to the customer.

 It is important to remember that cart abandonment emails are a big part of behavioral marketing, and thus should be treated with a lot of care and tact.
 With the help of the data collected on cart abandonment, you can also tailor your email content based on different kinds of customers.
 Also, your task doesn’t end with sending just one cart abandonment email.
 The key is to send two or three carefully timed emails to optimize conversions.
 Each email will have a different tactic to drive sales.

 Capturing abandoned cart analytics with the help of Google Analytics is a great way to gain insight into the behavior and buying pattern of your customers.
 The visitor flow and conversion pathways in Google Analytics will look something like this.

-This will display the various bottlenecks on your product pages and other places where your traffic seems to be dropping off.
+Google Analytics – if analysed with care – will work like a Shopify abandoned cart analytics app and will display the various bottlenecks on your product pages and other places where your traffic seems to be dropping off.

 Irrespective of how optimized your checkout process is and how thoroughly you use your marketing automation system for your Shopify store, a business, whether big or small is bound to lose some customers throughout its journey.
 Reducing your customers’ fears and apprehensions, increasing their trust and ensuring that their buying journey is a convenient and comfortable one are the three things that can help you solve your Shopify abandoned cart problem.